Nekomancer834/ConnectX/Documents/ConnectX-SRS.md

 ## Appendix C: Issues List

 TBD - Help Screen
-* the help screen is a must for anyone confused about how ConnectX is different from Connect 4 therefore this is critical.
-The layout of this menu should be straightforward and possibly include a lot of pages of details.
+* The help screen is a must for anyone confused about how ConnectX is different from Connect 4 therefore this is critical.\ The layout of this menu should be straightforward and possibly include a lot of pages of details.

 TBD - Game menu missing planned features
-* several features outlined in 4.1 such as a help button and error message box are missing from the game board UI.
-This should be re-evaluated to determine if these are really necessary and if so they should be implemented.
-As of 2/11/23, these are still missing and still mostly necessary with some minor changes like message location
+* Several features for the game screen outlined in 4.1 such as a help button are missing from the game board UI.